-Oral surgeons perform a variety of dental procedures to correct problems with the teeth, gums, jaw and face.
+Our San Bernardino oral surgeons perform a variety of dental procedures to correct problems with the teeth, gums, jaw and face.
 Dentists perform many oral procedures, including regular checkups and root canal.
 Oral and maxillofacial surgeons usually handle more complex surgeries such as facial reconstruction, oral birth defects and removal of impacted teeth.

 Did you know that oral and maxillofacial surgeons are the only health care specialists, other than anesthesiologists, who can administer all levels of sedation up to general anesthesia?
 Oral surgeons are unique among dental specialists in that they are trained in emergency medicine, general surgery and anesthesiology.

 Oral surgeons can treat hard and soft tissues of the face, mouth and jaws.
 Dentists can perform common procedures but often refer a maxillofacial surgeon for more complex surgeries such as the alignment of your jaws.
 Oral surgeons can help reconstruct the mouth and face and repair common birth defects like cleft lip and palate.
 They can aid people who have facial deformities due to medical conditions.

 There are many reasons why our oral surgeries can help alleviate pain and solve serious issues.
 Here the top 15 benefits of oral surgery:

 There are a number of conditions that can be addressed by oral surgeons: